21 Rustic Bedroom Decor Ideas That Tell Your Story

 Introduce Organic Texture with Braided or Jute Area Rugs

-14. Add a Touch of Leather for Richness and Warmth
+14. Add a Touch of Rugged Leather

 Large braided area rug partially under a bed in a rustic bedroom, adding natural texture and warmth.